-- a Wednesday night is dealt with by the person coming on on Thursday, and that's a quid pro quo. - 3 166 Q. In terms of your own practice and comment on what you 4 understand to be the approach of others, if you can, is 5 there a difference of approach depending on whether it 12:52 6 is a red flag referral, in terms of the steps that you 7 might initiate when sending the referral back, as 8 contrasted or compared with the other categories of referral?
-9 - 10 A. So that answer is a little bit difficult for the reason 12:52 11 that services have changed over time.

-- 12 167 Q. Okay. - Okay.
-So we established essentially a one-stop clinic 13 Α. 14 service in the Thorndale Unit, and that clinic, each consultant had one of those clinics and within that 15 16 clinic there were slots set aside for things like 17 haematuria, red flag prostate cancer referrals and 18 other red flags, and then there was a smaller tranche 19 of slots set aside for urgent patients and routines.
-So it was the expectation that the patients coming to 20 those clinics would, as far as possible, have all of 21 22 their investigations completed on the day.
-23 ultrasound available, we had, at the time when we had 24 TRUS biopsy, we had that available, and we would have 25 things like flow rates and bladder scans and all of that kind of activity.
-So that could have been 26 27 delivered on the day.
-So there wasn't so much a necessity to order investigations beforehand, except 28 29 for those patients who might need a CT urogram, and that would have been requested ahead of time.
+1 a Wednesday night is dealt with by the person coming on 2 on Thursday, and that's a quid pro quo.
+3 166 Q. In terms of your own practice and comment on what you 4 understand to be the approach of others, if you can, is 5 there a difference of approach depending on whether it 12:52 6 is a red flag referral, in terms of the steps that you 7 might initiate when sending the referral back, as 8 contrasted or compared with the other categories of 9 referral?
+10 Α. So that answer is a little bit difficult for the reason 12:52 11 that services have changed over time.
+12 167 Q. Okay.
+13 Α. Okay.
+So we established essentially a one-stop clinic 14 service in the Thorndale Unit, and that clinic, each 15 consultant had one of those clinics and within that 12:52 16 clinic there were slots set aside for things like 17 haematuria, red flag prostate cancer referrals and 18 other red flags, and then there was a smaller tranche 19 of slots set aside for urgent patients and routines.
+20 So it was the expectation that the patients coming to 12:53 21 those clinics would, as far as possible, have all of 22 their investigations completed on the day.
+So we had 23 ultrasound available, we had, at the time when we had 24 Trust biopsy, we had that available, and we would have 25 things like flow rates and bladder scans and all of 12:53 26 that kind of activity.
+So that could have been 27 delivered on the day.
+So there wasn't so much a 28 necessity to order investigations beforehand, except 29 for those patients who might need a CT urogram, and

-The model has changed somewhat more recently in that we don't have the same setup, and it has been complicated by the fact that a large number of referrals are going 12:53 out to the independent sector, including some red Therefore, up until the independent sector provider came on, we were largely requesting scans ahead of time to try and expedite and facilitate care for patients.
-Since the IS provider has come along, we 12:54 have stopped doing that because it has been causing problems between us and the IS provider and, therefore, those scans are not requested until the patient is allocated to one or other, the Trust or the IS. that has muddied the waters a little.
-12:54 referrals, you simply need to triage the referral.
-If you want to request a scan, request the scan, and let the patient know that you've done so by writing them a letter.
-You don't need to phone everybody and do it in that manner".
-So we'd a difference of opinion as to how things should be done.

-There is some -- there are, I suppose, a variety of views amongst the consultant body as to how we do this activity.
-Some people use the term "advanced triage", and I know that Mr. O'Brien used that term.
-Some people used advanced triage and meant different things by it, and that's all a confounder.

-So on more than one occasion we, Mr. O'Brien described in great detail how he did advanced triage.
-Well, it essentially amounted to a virtual consultation.
-Both myself and Mr. Haynes at meetings said to him "We don't think that's a good use of your time, you're not set up to be doing virtual consultations for all the new
+1 that would have been requested ahead of time.
+2 3 The model has changed somewhat more recently in that we 4 don't have the same setup, and it has been complicated 5 by the fact that a large number of referrals are going 12:5 6 out to the independent sector, including some red 7 flags.
+Therefore, up until the independent sector 8 provider came on, we were largely requesting scans 9 ahead of time to try and expedite and facilitate care 10 for patients.
+Since the IS provider has come along, we 12:5 11 have stopped doing that because it has been causing 12 problems between us and the IS provider and, therefore, 13 those scans are not requested until the patient is 14 allocated to one or other, the Trust or the IS.
+So 15 that has muddied the waters a little.
+12:5 16 17 There is some there are, I suppose, a variety of 18 views amongst the consultant body as to how we do this 19 activity.
+Some people use the term "advanced triage", 20 and I know that Mr. O'Brien used that term.
+Some 12:5 21 people used advanced triage and meant different things 22 by it, and that's all a confounder.
+23 24 So on more than one occasion we, Mr. O'Brien described 25 in great detail how he did advanced triage.
+Well, it 12:5 26 essentially amounted to a virtual consultation.
+Both 27 myself and Mr. Haynes at meetings said to him "We don't 28 think that's a good use of your time, you're not set up to be doing virtual consultations for all the new